 Contact Our Bergen County Law Office for a Consultation Today!

-If you wish to establish paternity, the family law attorneys at Sherwood & Johnson, LLC in Bergen County can provide the assistance you need to guide you through this complex legal process.
+If you wish to establish paternity, the family law attorneys at Sherwood, Johnson & Poles in Bergen County can provide the assistance you need to guide you through this complex legal process.
 We understand how important it is for families, especially children, to establish paternity and will help you efficiently navigate each step with ease.
 Whether you are the child’s mother or father, establishing paternity is crucial and you can rely on our team’s knowledge and experience to get you through it.

 Call our law office today at (888) 224-1218 to schedule a consultation with one of our attorneys.